Climate-related risks depend on the speed of future warming. According to the IPCC, an increase to 2,0 degrees leads to significant changes

 The following graphic from the BP Energy Outlook clearly shows the causes of the greenhouse gases.
 Energy consumption, growing population and prosperity lead under the current conditions to further increasing carbon dioxide values up to the year 2040.

-A reduction of 40% or more can primarily be achieved by reducing CO2 energy consumption and increasing efficiency in the industrial and transport sectors.
-Above all, through the use of renewable energies and low-carbon production and infrastructure.
+A reduction of 40% or more can primarily be achieved by reducing CO2 consumption and increasing efficiency in the industrial and transport sectors.
+Mainly through the use of renewable energies and low-carbon production and infrastructure.
+The following graphic shows the increase in renewable energies, but this is not enough for a U-turn.

 Politics, people and business are equally in demand

 The impacts and reactions of climate change are closely linked to sustainable development, which balances social well-being, economic prosperity and environmental protection.
-The United Nations Sustainable Development Goals (Agenda 2030, United Nations Sustainable Development Goals, SDGs) provide a recognized framework for assessing the linkages including poverty eradication, inequality reduction and climate action.
+The United Nations Sustainable Development Goals (2030 Agenda, United Nations Sustainable Development Goals, SDGs) provide a recognized framework for assessing the linkages including poverty eradication, inequality reduction and climate action.

 But every single person is also in demand and can help to slow down climate change.
 In everyday life alone, there are countless ways to start with little things to save our planet.
 Please read our infographic with the 5 Ultimate Tips for Climate Protection.